onelivesleft/PrettyErrors/README.md

 * `always_display_bottom`<br>
 When enabled (which is the default) the bottom frame of the stack trace will always be displayed.

+* `show_suppressed`<br>
+When enabled all suppressed exceptions in the stack trace will be shown (typically they are suppressed because an exception above them has replaced them).
+The normal python behaviour is to hide them.

 * `filename_display`<br>
 How the filename is displayed: may be `pretty_errors.FILENAME_COMPACT`, `pretty_errors.FILENAME_EXTENDED`, or `pretty_errors.FILENAME_FULL`